slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"If you create it for yourself, it’s art.
 If you create it for others, it’s business."
 -- Naval Ravikant*

+> *"No artist tolerates reality."
+-- Friedrich Nietzsche*

+> *"Art should comfort the disturbed and disturb the confortable."
+-- Banksy*

+> *"To be an artist, you have to give up everything, including the desire to be a good artist."
+-- Jasper Johns*

+> *"An artist is not paid by his work but by his vision"
+-- James Whistler*

+> *"An artist discovers his genious the day he dares not to please."
+-- Andre Malraux*

+> *"Anybody with artistic ambitions is always trying to reconnect with the way they saw things as child."
+-- Tim Burton*